 The gestation period of the African crested is about 112 days.
 Between one and four young are born in the grass-lined burrow.
 They are well-developed and are born with open eyes.
-The young leave home for the first time at about 2 weeks of age, as their quills—soft at birth—begin to harden.
+The young leave home for the first time at about two weeks of age, as their quills — soft at birth — begin to harden.
 They are quite playful and, outside the burrow, they run and chase one another.
-The young are suckled from 6 to 8 weeks of age and then begin to eat vegetable matter.
+The young are suckled from six to eight weeks of age and then begin to eat vegetable matter.

 The porcupine attacks in reverse.

-It warns potential enemies of its defense system when alarmed.
-The porcupine will stamp its feet, click its teeth, and growl or hiss while vibrating specialized quills that produce a characteristic rattle.
-If an enemy persists, the porcupine runs backward until it rams its attacker.
+They warn potential enemies of their defense system when alarmed.
+Porcupines will stamp their feet, click their teeth, and growl or hiss while vibrating specialized quills that produce a characteristic rattle.
+If an enemy persists, then they run backward until they ram their attacker with their quills.
 The reverse charge is most effective because the hindquarters are the most heavily armed, and the quills are directed to the rear.